Land and suburbs

 History and elegance can be observed throughout the inner west with a display of architectural character and richness in house styles enhanced by rich green parks and sporting fields.

-The current population of the Inner West area is 185,000 over 36 square meters.
+The current population of the Inner West area is 185,000 over 36 square kilometers.

 The Inner West Council area historically comprises the former municipalities of: